ryandward/CRISPRi_DRC/README.md

 ## Packages Overview

-The code uses pacman to manage loading multiple R packages succinctly.
+The code uses `pacman` to manage loading multiple R packages succinctly.
 Key packages include:

-• dplyr and tidyr for data manipulation.
+- `dplyr` and `tidyr` for data manipulation
-• drc for dose-response curve fitting.
+- `drc` (memory-efficient fork from ryandward/drc) for dose-response curve fitting
-• data.table for efficient reading and writing of data.
+- `data.table` for efficient reading and writing of data
-• purrr for mapping functions over lists.
+- `purrr` for mapping functions over lists
-• broom for tidying model outputs.
+- `broom` for tidying model outputs

-This repository uses a more memory-efficient fork of the “drc” package, hosted at “ryandward/drc,” because the default drc library typically is not optimized for fitting tens of thousands of models simultaneously.

-Several utility packages such as progress, conflicted, and others help in controlling function conflicts and monitoring progress.
+Several utility packages such as `progress` and `conflicted` help in controlling function conflicts and monitoring progress.

 ---

 ## File Descriptions

-1. **packages.R**
+1. `packages.R`
-   - Installs and loads the required R packages.
+   - Installs and loads the required R packages
-   - Defines any conflict resolution for package functions with overlapping names.
+   - Defines any conflict resolution for package functions with overlapping names

-2. **drc_logistic_functions.R**
+2. `drc_logistic_functions.R`
-   - Implements specialized logistic (Brain-Cousens) model definitions and constraints.
+   - Implements specialized logistic (Brain-Cousens) model definitions and constraints
-   - Provides helper functions to extract predictions, summarize vulnerabilities, compute performance metrics, and compare models via LRT.
+   - Provides helper functions to extract predictions, summarize vulnerabilities, compute performance metrics, and compare models via LRT

-3. **multiple_fit_testing.R**
+3. `multiple_fit_testing.R`
-   - Serves as the main script orchestrating data loading, model fitting, result storing, and final comparisons.
+   - Serves as the main script orchestrating data loading, model fitting, result storing, and final comparisons
-   - Uses straightforward checks to decide whether to read previous model results or re-fit from scratch.
+   - Uses straightforward checks to decide whether to read previous results or re-fit from scratch
-   - Produces p-value-based filtering outputs and final results that can then be written to disk.
+   - Produces p-value-based filtering outputs and final results that can then be written to disk

-4. **guide_key.tsv and tags_to_genes.tsv**
+4. `guide_key.tsv` and `tags_to_genes.tsv`
-   - Example data used to create “genes_of_interest” and “edges” for analysis.
+   - Example data used to create "genes_of_interest" and "edges" for analysis
-   - Not part of the committed code, but expected to be in the same directory.
+   - Not part of the committed code, but expected to be in the same directory

-5. **edgeR_results.tsv**
+5. `edgeR_results.tsv`
-   - Contains preliminarily processed expression data on which the models are built.
+   - Contains preliminarily processed expression data on which the models are built

 ---